isikozsoy/CS319_RISK_3G/README.md

 # CS319-03 Group G
-As a CS 319 Term Project , we will implement RISK.
+As a CS 319 Term Project , we will implement the RISK boardgame.

 <h3>Group Members: </h3>
 <p> • Işık Özsoy </p>